lockss/lockss-rtd-manual/docs/introduction/os.rst

    Reference: :doc:`lockss-portal:migration/index`

-.. [#fnelrepo]
+.. [#fn-kernel54]

-   To meet the :ref:`Host` kernel prerequisite with this operating system, you will need to install a Linux kernel version 5.4 or later from a package in the `ELRepo Project <https://elrepo.org/>`_ repository.
+   To meet the :ref:`Host` prerequisites with this operating system, you may need to install a Linux kernel version 5.4.
+See :doc:`/sysadmin/kernel54`.

-.. [#fnuek]
+.. [#fn-kernel-iptables]

-   To meet the :ref:`Host` kernel prerequisite with this operating system, you will need to install a Linux kernel version 5.4 or later from Oracle's `Unbreakable Enterprise Kernel <https://docs.oracle.com/en/operating-systems/uek/>`_ repository.
+   To meet the :ref:`Host` prerequisites for this operating system, you may need to install the ``ip_tables`` loadable kernel module.
+See :doc:`/sysadmin/kernel-iptables`.